-Advanced critics also praise the author, usually towards the beginning.
+Advanced critics also praise the author, usually toward the beginning.
 In my class, everyone had to say something good about the story that was different from anyone else.

 Since critiques are personal, it’s helpful to remind writers what’s great about his/her/their work.
 It’s also easier to understand critiques if the writer already has faith in his or herself.